adamjweil/anotherTry/README.md

---> ###Project Management Tool for small to medium sized companies
+# Project Management Tool for small to medium sized companies

-Description
+### Description:

 # Tech Stack: ReactJS, Redux, Node, MongoDB, Custom Middleware

 ## Front End: Had originally used Semantic-UI to style everything, but as I continued to style components, I found increasing limitations.
 So I'm in the midst of using Material-UI instead

-User Stories
+User Stories:

 1. Users can register an account
    1a.
 Users are redirected to appropriate page after